 The best gaming PCs aren't built by the professionals, they're built by hand, by you.
 At least, that's what the purists will tell you.
 With so many components to choose from, where do you start?
 Right here, that’s where.
 We’ve picked out the best bits to buy whatever your budget.
 So whether you’ve scrabbled together £500 or got £1,500 burning a hole in your pocket, read on to find out what you should be buying.

-Each month we scour the online shops to find the best deals for the best combination of components to suit three main budgets: under £500, under £1,000 and Under £,1500.
+Each month we scour the online shops to find the best deals for the best combination of components to suit three main budgets: under £500, under £1,000 and Under £1,500.
 We’ve also included a VR-centric build that aims to provide the cheapest gaming PC for a great VR experience, based on Oculus VR’s recommended specs, and it comes in around the £750 mark.

 The components are all carefully balanced to ensure you’re getting the absolute best gaming performance possible for your money, but also without compromising too much in other key areas like day-to-day performance, power consumption and future-proofing.